Photo Credit Kevin Erdman

 Presently, there are global supply chain issues, increases in US import prices, and therefore, the cost of petroleum and food continues to surge for consumers.
 So, the re-centering of our work–life balance is tied to our new thoughts about the purchases we are making, because we want to show how we care about our health and about the earth.
 How will our purchases affect the global balance?
 What should we do with our time and money each day?
 Are we spending our money buying things from thoughtful companies that are actively focused on changing both the world and their community?

 When as individuals we question how we can change the world at the global and local levels, for an answer it’s best to look to businesses that have been doing it since their inception, businesses that care about the global farmer as well as their local community organizations.
-Spend wisely, buy the best organic and fair-trade coffees, and tell your family and friends about real coffee from real companies.
+When you search for coffee near me, spend wisely, buy the best fair-trade coffees, and tell your family and friends about real coffee from real companies.
 Because you can change the world one cup of coffee at a time.
 You just need to go out there and do it.